mekaron/articles/agilecontent/agilecontentcreation.md

 * How does this relate to authoring?

 In authoring the MVP stands for 'minimal valuable publication'.
-The MVP is the version that contains all necessary information to be reviewed by peers and users.
-On the basis of their feedback, iterations can be made until the content is considered useful to be published to a greater audience.
+The MVP is the version that contains all necessary information to be valuable to peers and/or users.
+On the basis of their feedback, iterations can be made, which may, for instance, lead to publication to a greater audience.

 * What are the advantages

-1. more structured writing
+1. More structured writing

 2. less writer's blocks
 3. always a publishable version, so you can make the deadline even if you have underestimated the effect of hanging out in a bar the night before the deadline.
 4. early feedback from editors and therefore a broader perspective